mzsolt68/greenfox-orientation-exam/javascript.md

   - only a square matrix should be submitted in the input field,
     - otherwise the app should send an error message
-  - user can choose which validation type will the matrix ride through
   - do the validation methods in backend
   - in case the matrix is valid send a success message in 'Result' section
-  - in case the matrix is not valid send an error
+  - in case the matrix is not valid send an error message in 'Result' section
   - if success, save the matrix into a database with the following fields:
-    - id, type, date, matrixNumbers
+    - id, date, matrixNumbers
   - handle errors written in the README.md